internetarchive/dweb-mirror/USING.md

   this will only happen if the gateway goes offline part way through a process.
 * Normally you'll see an indicator for GATEWAY, which is Green when the gateway can talk to the Archive, and Red when you are offline.
-* Next to that might be indicators for WebTorrent or IPFS if they have been enabled.
+* Next to that might be indicators for WebTorrent or IPFS if they have been enabled (usually they aren't).

-[issue#183](https://github.com/internetarchive/dweb-mirror/issues/183) These buttons should control whether IPFS/WebTorrent are enabled

 * Then comes an indicator for this page, whether it is being crawled, and if so approximately how much has been stored.
 * If the mirror is online to the Internet Archive (GATEWAY shows Green), then next comes a "Reload" button, you can click this to force it to check with the Archive for an up to date list.